A Little About Koinonia Nevada

 Angela: Our official mission statement is “to provide the highest quality treatment level foster care and family service programs available for children, youth and their families, whose special needs can be met through services delivered, supervised and supported by professional agency staff.”

-Sandy: Our executive director, Sam Golden, often says, “To bring hope and healing to abused and neglected children.”
+Sandy: Or, as we often say, “To bring hope and healing to abused and neglected children.”

 What is the history of Koinonia Foster Homes?

-Sandy: Koinonia was originally founded in California 34 years ago and we’ve been in Nevada for 22 years.
+Sandy: Koinonia was originally founded in California in 1982 and we’ve been in Nevada since 1994.
 Our original executive director for the agency was a foster parent herself, Miriam Golden.
-She was a foster parent for 27 years.
-Over those 27 years, she served 36 children in care.
+She was a foster parent for 16 years.
+Over those 16 years, she served 37 children in care.
 She was so good at what she did, Placer County came to her and asked if she would start an agency.
 This was back in the 80’s when [specialized foster care] agencies didn’t even exist, and so she was one of the industry designers of all the things that happen in treatment level foster care.
 They were so good at taking the hardest children; this whole design of how an agency works is now a national model.
 Gradually, we came into Nevada; Nevada did invite us in—Koinonia specifically, to start doing what we do here in Nevada.
-What’s unusual about Koinonia is, the average length of time for a person to be a foster parent is one year; in Koinonia we have parents, for the 34 years in California and the 22 years in Nevada, who have been with us the entire time.
+What’s unusual about Koinonia is the average length of time for a person to be a foster parent is one year; in Koinonia we have parents, in California and in Nevada, who have been with us the entire time.

 What is Sandy’s and Angela’s History with Koinonia Foster Homes?